 The tax benefits are the same; the annual limit is the same; the money is still locked away until the age of 18; and the money will belong to the child at that stage.
 However, JISAs have a number of benefits over and above CTFs.

 If you are keen to keep your money in cash, they tend to offer much more competitive rates.
-At the moment, for example, you can get 3.25% on a JISA.
+At the moment, for example, you can get up to 4.95% on a JISA (from Coventry BS).